millsoft/htmlmailcompiler/README.md

 ## How to use it?
 To create a HTML template you normally used to create a new HTML file and work on it.
 Now you create a PHP file with your usual stuff in it and put the `link` Tag to include your CSS file.
 You also need to put a `compile.json` file into your folder.
 In that file you specify how the tool should generate the final HTML template.

-Please see the example folder for an exaample.
+Please see the example folder for an example.
 The source files are stored in `example/src` and after generation your files are stored in `example/dist`

 ## Code Example